lmanul/424/index.md

 ### Section 16.
 Other Committees

- The Board of Managers may by resolution create such other committees as it shall deem appropriate and such committees shall have such powers and authority as the Board of Managers shall vest therein. ~e members of any such committee, at least one of whom shal= e designated by the Sponsor or a Sponsor-designee, 30 long as a Sponsor or Sponsor-designee has the right to designate ar it of the Board, shall be appointed by the President of the = .adominium.
+ The Board of Managers may by resolution create such other committees as it shall deem appropriate and such committees shall have such powers and authority as the Board of Managers shall vest therein.
+The members of any such committee, at least one of whom shall be designated by the Sponsor or a Sponsor-designee, so long as a Sponsor or Sponsor-designee has the right to designate a member of the Board, shall be appointed by the President of the condominium.
 The members of any such committee need not be a member of the Board of Managers, but must be eligible to be elected to the Board of Managers.
 Such committee shall not have power to do any act which the Executive Committee may not do under subsections (a)-(d) of Section 15 of Article II.

 ## ARTICLE III -- UNIT OWNERS